State Tax Filing Resources

 State Withholding

 The Ohio Department of Taxation requires all employers to electronically file and pay withholding tax and school district withholding tax returns through the Ohio Business Gateway (OBG).
-At this time, the Ohio Department of Taxation is enforcing the mandate and will not accept any paper filing.
-Employers with an OBG account will be able to access their filing and payment history in addition to other account services.
+At this time, the Ohio Department of Taxation is enforcing this mandate and will not accept any paper filing.
+Employers with an OBG account can access their filing and payment history and other account services.
 To establish an account, visit the Ohio Business Gateway.

 Locals*

-As of January 1, 2022, if employees haven’t returned to your place of business, and continue to work from home, they will need to be taxed based on their home locations being their place of work.
+Employees who work from home will need to be taxed based on their home locations being their place of work.

-- You’ll need to register with local tax agencies if you have employees working from home in locals where you aren’t currently registered.
+• You’ll need to register with local tax agencies if you have employees working from home in localities where you aren’t currently registered.

-- If you’ve registered for new local tax agencies, please let Paychex know so we can set up these locals on your account.
+• If you’ve registered for new local tax agencies, please let Paychex know so we can set up the tax locals on your account.
 You will need to indicate which employees need to be assigned to the new locals.

 Please inform Paychex of any new local tax agency registration and which employees need to be assigned to these locals.